TEAMMATES/teammates/docs/e2e-testing.md

 All E2E test classes inherit from `BaseE2ETestCase` which contains methods that are common to most test cases, such as preparing the `Browser` object used for testing.

-To help verify the state of the datastore, `BackDoor` contains methods to create API calls to the back-end without going through the UI.
+To help verify the state of the database, `BackDoor` contains methods to create API calls to the back-end without going through the UI.

 ### Page Object Pattern